Nymphium/pnyao/README.md

 ## go
 There are displayed contents.
-You can change title/author metadata from the page and add memo, tag.
+You can change title/author metadata of the PDF from the page, and add memo and tag.

 ![new contents](doc/img/newcontents.png)